luckyluke1976/cybersecurity-portfolio/GRC/05-dora-compliance-mapping/README.md

-Status decisions stay consistent with the rest of the portfolio: a requirement supported only by controls marked "Partially implemented" in the SoA is not reported as implemented.
+Status decisions stay consistent with the rest of the portfolio: a requirement supported only by controls marked "Partially implemented" in the SoA (Deliverable 02) is not reported as implemented.

 ## What's inside